bigcommerce/gruf/README.md

     bundle exec gruf

 ### Basic Authentication

 Gruf comes packaged in with a Basic Authentication interceptor.
 It takes in an array of supported username and password pairs (or password-only credentials).

+In Server:

 ```ruby
 Gruf.configure do |c|